Long Branch and the Presidency

 President Grant with his wife, Julia, and his father-in-law, Frederick Dent, at the Long Branch cottage, 1872.

-The president surely loved the beach — here with his family in the surf at Long Branch, August 1869.
+The president certainly loved the beach — seen here with his family in Long Branch surf, August 1869.
+Joining that first summer were wife, Julia, his three sons and daughter.

 President Grant cottage, early 1900s.
 “A mixture of English villa and Swiss chalet,” according to the New York Tribune.

 President Grant’s cottage, 1870.
-The “Summer White House” where the president wasn’t above smoking cigars and drinking whiskey from his porch.
+The “Summer White House” where the president enjoyed smoking cigars and drinking whiskey from his porch.

 Grant Cottage being razed, 1963.
 D’Orsi & D’Orsi were the wreckers.
 “Once a symbol of elegance” — gone.